 Don’t overpay for Sky, Virgin or BT TV.
 Existing customers can haggle for £££s off with just a phone call, and new customers can slice chunks off signing up the right way.

 Digital TV subscriptions can mount up to £1,000+ if you add up the price over the contract.
-This step-by-step guide, including best buys, will help you slash the cost.
+This step-by-step guide, with best buys, will help you slash the cost.

 In mature industries such as digital TV, companies grow by tempting customers from other firms, not by grabbing customers new to that market.
 So just call up, threaten to leave and your existing company will often offer kick-butt discounts.